OFDataCommittee/OFMLHackathon/doc/runtime.rst

 The default is to use prefixes on tensors and datasets if ``SSKEYIN`` and ``SSKEYOUT`` are present.
 The default is not to use prefixes on scripts and models.
-These functions for changing this default behavior are:
+The functions for changing this default behavior are:

 .. code-block:: cpp